 Adjustment Disorder Treatments

-The primary adjustment disorder treatment is therapy.
+The primary component of an adjustment disorder treatment plan is therapy.
 People who are overwhelmed by stress need practical help to address the obstacles they need to overcome, psychological help with managing their stress, and emotional support.

 Often, brief therapeutic interventions are all people with adjustment disorders need.
 With the right treatment, a person can recover from an adjustment disorder in a few months or even just a few weeks.

-An adjustment disorder treatment plan frequently uses techniques from solution-focused therapy and cognitive behavioral therapy (CBT).
-People with adjustment disorders can benefit from cognitive techniques that help them challenge distorted thoughts about the meaning of stressful events as well as behavioral techniques that help them improve their abilities to manage stress and relax.
+- Cognitive Behavioral Therapy.
+People with adjustment disorders can benefit from cognitive behavioral therapy (CBT) to help them challenge distorted thoughts about the meaning of stressful events as well as behavioral techniques that help them improve their abilities to manage stress and relax.

-Whether medications are used to treat adjustment disorders depends on the subtype of adjustment disorder a person develops.
-People who primarily experience depressive symptoms may benefit from antidepressant medication, especially selective serotonin reuptake inhibitors (SSRIs).
+In some cases, medications are used to treat adjustment disorders as well.
+Medications prescribed depend on the subtype of adjustment disorder a person develops.
+For example, people who primarily experience depressive symptoms may benefit from antidepressant medication, especially selective serotonin reuptake inhibitors (SSRIs).

 One study showed that people with adjustment disorder were twice as likely as people with major depressive disorder to respond to antidepressants.
 Commonly prescribed SSRIs include the following: